Boating in Nantucket, Massachusetts

 De Marco Restaurant (508-228-1836), at 9 India Street, comes highly recommended for Northern Italian cuisine in a country inn atmosphere, with wooden beams, comfortable seating, and a large fireplace.
 Head across the street to the petite Black-Eyed Susan's (508-325-0308) and let the ever-changing menu absorb you with its ethnic twists and turns.
 It's small, it's popular, and it's colorful; it's also cash-only and BYOB, so come prepared.

 For those on the go, the island abounds with take-out and snack bars.
-The Nantucket Bake Shop (508-228-2797) on Orange Street is a popular morning stop, world-famous for its fresh Portuguese breads and other goodies.
+The Nantucket Bake Shop (508-228-2797) on Old south Road is a popular morning stop, world-famous for its fresh Portuguese breads and other goodies.
 If you're thirsty for some natural refreshment, visit Nantucket Nectars' Juice Guys' Juice Bar on Easy Street and order up a smoothie and a sandwich.
 Another popular stop is "the strip," on the lower end of Broad Street by Steamboat Wharf, where you can take your pick of great pizza, taco, coffee and sandwich take-out shops.

 The Far-Away Land is one of the most convenient places to stock up on supplies.
 While you're filling your prescription at Congdon's Pharmacy on Main Street, sample one of their soda fountain delights.
 Lighten your loads at the laundry machines at the end of Swains Wharf.
 Groceries, ATM, and necessities are all available at the Grand Union just off Old South Wharf.
 From here, plan on carrying everything back to the launch or your dinghy-not many shopping carts brave the cobblestones more than once.